-Credit to Rincon, who defeated what was in front of him in just 84 seconds, although Williams could have been seriously hurt.
+Credit to Rincon defeated what was in front of him in just 84 seconds, although Williams could have been seriously hurt.

 Mercifully going to the body once he saw the extent of Williams’ skillset, Rincon ended the fight at will.

-Williams has since been labelled ‘Bambi on Ice’ and ‘The World’s Worst Boxer’ for his part in the ‘contest’.
+Williams has since been labeled ‘Bambi on Ice’ and ‘The World’s Worst Boxer’ for his part in the ‘contest.’
 Which took place on a Top Rank card with a world title headliner.

 Headlining the event was world super-lightweight champion Maurice Hooker in fending off mandatory challenger Alex Saucedo.

-One of the world’s biggest promotional forces, questions are now being asked as to who made the decision to sanction Williams to fight.
+One of the world’s biggest promotional forces is now being asked about who decided to sanction Williams to fight.